1) What are the main stories on the front cover of the Times CSP edition (15 March 2017)?

 3) How does the Times represent big companies like Google or Channel 4?

 The Times is a capitalist newspaper and therefore would view major corporations as significant and that's why they are both front-page stories.
 Since The Times is also pro-privatisation, they are against public service broadcasters like Channel 4, so this is addressed in the stand-first of the Article.
-They present the head of Channel 4 leaving not being attached to any imminent privatisation as a bad thing because The Times is owned by Rupert Murdoch, owner of a massive competitor (Sky TV).
+They present the head of Channel 4 leaving not being attached to any imminent privatisation as a bad thing because The Times is owned by Rupert Murdoch, owner of a massive competitor (Sky TV).4) How does the Times present the story of the transgender runner jailed for stabbing an official?
+What does this suggest about the Times's attitude towards LGBT issues?

 The fact that Lauren is trans has nothing to do with the story which had to do with her killing an official.
 The fact that The Times highlighted this shows that they are not the most progressive concerning LGBTQ+ issues.
 In the sidebar, information is given about her oestrogen hormones.
 This could show that they think that her hormones were connected to her aggressive behaviour when they are completely unrelated.
 This shows the Times' traditionalism.